AdobeDocs/commerce-cloud-tools/src/pages/docker/deploy/index.md

 By default, Cloud Docker for Commerce deploys Adobe Commerce to a read-only file system in the Docker environment.

-This deployment mirrors the read-only file system in the Production environment.
+The default deployment mirrors the read-only file system in the cloud infrastructure Production environment.
 You can deploy a Docker environment in developer mode, which provides an active development environment with full, writable file system permissions.

-You use the `ece-docker build:compose` command to generate the Docker Compose configuration file from specified configuration settings and to deploy Adobe Commerce on cloud infrastructure to a local Docker environment.
+The `ece-docker build:compose` command generates the Docker Compose configuration file from project configuration settings and to deploy Adobe Commerce on cloud infrastructure to a local Docker environment.
 You supply the configuration settings from multiple sources depending on your requirements.
 See [Configure sources](../configure/configuration-sources.md).

 <InlineAlert variant="warning" slots="text"/>